-- · You can establish a trust or custodial account to invest the funds. - You, the trust, or the custodial account can buy an annuity contract from an insurance company.
-Life insurance can be included only if it is incidental to the retirement benefits. - · You, the trust, or the custodial account can buy face-amount certificates from an insurance company.
-These certificates are treated like annuity contracts.
+- · You can establish a trust or custodial account to invest the funds. - · You, the trust, or the custodial account can buy an annuity contract from an insurance company.
+Life insurance can be included only if it is incidental to the retirement benefits.